Elections and Offices — Jan 3, 2009

 View All » (including bills from previous years)

 From Jan 1997 to Dec 2008, Pickering missed 503 of 7,708 roll call votes, which is 6.5%.
-This is worse than the median of 3.1% among the lifetime records of representatives serving in Dec 2008.
+This is much worse than the median of 3.1% among the lifetime records of representatives serving in Dec 2008.
+ProPublica has tracked 4 explanations for these missed votes.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: